chm-diederichs/chacha20-universal/README.md

 Create a new xor instance.

-`n` should be a 12 byte nonce passed as a buffer/uint8array and `k` should be a 32 byte key.
+`nonce` should be a 12 byte buffer/uint8array and `key` should be 32 byte.
 An optional `counter` may be passed as a number.

 #### `xor.update(output, input)`